Your Learning Curve Never Sounded So Good

 Shari has over thirty-five years of business management, team building, project management, operational development, marketing/branding and sales experience building scalable, sustainable models.
 Her strategies strengthen the value of your company brand, improve relations and motivate your team to bring in greater profits naturally, confidently and with ease.
 She has worked successfully with small businesses and companies to create thriving, sustainable cultures that build profit and wealth through accountable, responsible actions.
 Find other episodes that feature Shari HERE.

-Vic Tarasik is currently the Major Accounts Director with RLO Training.
-Public speaking, business management, finance, and leadership skills are some talents he acquired as a service professional that made this position perfect for him.
-He was a member of RLO Training’s Bottom-Line Impact Group and was twice awarded the Member Excellence Award for being the top shop in his group.
+Shop ownership, public speaking, business management, finance, and leadership skills are some talents he acquired as a service professional that made this position perfect for him.

 Vic took an interest in all things mechanical at a young age.
 He worked on a variety of vehicles for friends and family.
 His interests grew into racing at local drag strips driving his 55 Chevy, which he still owns.